 Government Contracts Litigation & Bid Protests

-Ms. Theriault has represented contractors before the United States District Courts as well as the Court of Federal Claims.
-She has also represented protesters and intervenors in numerous bid protests filed at the Government Accountability Office and Court of Federal Claims.
+Emily represents contractors before the U.S. District Courts as well as the Court of Federal Claims.
+She also represents protesters and intervenors in numerous bid protests filed at the Government Accountability Office and Court of Federal Claims.

-- Representative experience includes the defense of a large government contractor from a multibillion dollar False Claims Act qui tam lawsuit.
-Ms. Theriault assisted with researching case law, interviewing and deposing witnesses, and drafting motions.
+- Successfully defended a large government contractor from a multi-billion dollar False Claims Act qui tam She assisted with researching case law, interviewing and deposing witnesses and drafting motions.
 The company obtained a complete victory on summary judgment.

 Government Contracts and Investigations Blog Posts

 - "DoD Commercial Item Group Summit: A Recap," April 27, 2023

 - "Buying or Selling a Small Business Government Contractor?
 Draft the Letter of Intent Carefully to Avoid Immediate Affiliation," February 28, 2023